giuliodondi/kOS-Shuttle_OPS1/README.md

 ### 2EO RTLS GREEN

-This mode generally results in bailout except very near the end where a low-energy RTLS landing might be possible
+This mode results invariably in bailout

-- Active after **2EO RTLS ORANGE**  until the **BLANK** region where single-engine RTLS completion is possible
+- Active after **2EO RTLS ORANGE**  until vertical speed is almost back to positive
-- The trajectory is stabilised and heading back to the launch site with considerable speed
+- The trajectory is stabilised and heading back to the launch site with moderate speed
 - Attitude is kept fixed like **2EO RTLS ORANGE**
 - Unlike the other 2EO modes, the ET sep sequence pitches down to prograde like normal RTLS, achieves MECO and then does an **ET Nominal Sep**

+### 2EO RTLS RED

+This mode should result in a landing back to the launch site

+- Active after **2EO RTLS GREEN** until the nominal RTLS MECO
+- The Shuttle is now able to stay above the contingency separation altitude and can complete the RTLS flyback on a single engine
+- Simplified guidance and steering scheme that targets the RTLS Range-Velocity line
+- A pitchdown like nominal RTLS and an **ET Nominal Sep** are performed

 </details>